 Adobe Animate is one of the most popular animation tools.
 It is a 2D animation software program that allows you to create animations, cartoons, and doodles for television shows, games, and more.

-However, Adobe Animate is not for everyone.
+Despite how good the tool is, Adobe Animate is not for everyone.
 First of all, it is not free — you will have to buy a subscription plan (plans start at $20.99 in the United States, though prices can vary by region) to use Adobe Animate.

 In addition, you may be frustrated with the lack of brushes, or perhaps you simply don’t like the layout of Adobe Animate.